 Editorial Review Board, International Journal of Research in Marketing, August 2015–present.

-Editorial Review Board, Journal of Public Policy & Marketing, June 2015–present.
+Editorial Review Board, Journal of Public Policy and Marketing, June 2015–present.

 Editorial Review Board, Journal of the Academy of Marketing Science, September 2010–present.